Scholars’ Spotlight: The Legacy of Irving Thalberg

 Irving Thalberg Arrives at MGM

 The two men couldn’t have been more different.
-Mayer was a swaggering, egotistical, and brutal man who didn’t tolerate dissent in any form.
+Mayer was a swaggering, egotistical, and brutal man who didn’t tolerate dissent.
 He also nursed a strong conservative streak and had no patience for the moral excesses of Tinseltown.
 Thalberg’s more cultured and sensitive approach was alien to Mayer.

 Yet the two of them turned out to be a very effective team.
 For MGM’s logo, they chose footage of a lion named Leo who resided at the Bronx Zoo in New York.
 Their motto?
 Ars Gratia Artis (Art for Art’s Sake).

-The original “Leo” the lion being filmed for the MGM logo
+The original “Leo the Lion” is filmed for the MGM logo.

 A Movie a Week…